On this page

 Fossicking is described as the gathering of minerals as a recreation and which does not disturb the land or water by the use of machinery or explosives, and without the intention to sell the minerals or to utilise them for a commercial or industrial purpose.

-No permit is required to fossick within South Australia.
-However, you must obtain prior permission from landowners before entering their property.
+In other areas of South Australia no permit is required to fossick, however you must obtain prior permission from landowners before entering their property.

 All minerals collected through fossicking are not to be sold or utilised for any commercial or industrial purpose.
 They may be collected for your own personal collection.